Estonian Kosovo Contingent

 The Estonian Kosovo Contingent or (simply Kosovo Contingent) is a joint military force of the Estonian Defence Forces deployed in northern Kosovo, in the area of Kosovska Mitrovica.
+Estonia officially ended the deployment in 2018.

 History

 Estonian units rotating in the blue zone in Kosovska Mitrovica.

 Estonia has participated on different Kosovo missions since 1999 when the first unit, ESTPATROL-1, part of the Kosovo Force (KFOR) forces in the region, became operational.
 From 1999 to 2006 a total of 14 Estonian units served in Kosovo.
 From 2003 to 2006 a joint Baltic infantry company BALTSQN also rotated in Kosovo.
-Since February 2007 Estonia is once again rotating on Kosovo mission with a platoon size unit.
+In February 2007 Estonia once again started rotations on Kosovo mission with a platoon size unit.

-Current deployments

-This the order of battle of the known units that are operating within the Estonian Kosovo Contingent: